Mosiwi/C1K0001_4x4x4led_cube_kit/docs/source/index.rst

 .. note::

-   Although the PDF tutorial is downloaded, much of the content of the tutorial needs to be obtained from the Internet.
+   Although the PDF tutorial was downloaded, parts of this tutorial still need to be obtained from the Internet.

 .. toctree::
    :maxdepth: 3